Dr. Roderick P. Hart

 K-12 Educational Outreach Coordinator

-As the K-12 Educational Outreach Coordinator at the Annette Strauss Institute for Civic Life, Ms. Vaughn has served many roles in her 14 years, including state-wide coordinator of advanced academics, district K-12 gifted and talented specialist, gifted and talented enrichment teacher, and core curriculum teacher in early childhood, elementary, and middle schools.
+As the K-12 Educational Outreach Coordinator at the Annette Strauss Institute for Civic Life, Ms. Vaughn has served many roles previously, including coordinator of advanced academics, district K-12 gifted and talented specialist, gifted and talented enrichment teacher, and core curriculum teacher in early childhood, elementary, and middle schools.
 Most of her career has been devoted to curriculum development and teacher training.
 At UT High School, she designed and facilitated online gifted/talented professional development for teachers and coordinated the AP Summer Institutes on campus, in addition to overseeing Credit by Exams and working with advanced students and school districts throughout the state.
 In Pflugerville ISD, she coordinated and developed curriculum for the ASCEND Program for highly gifted students, and conducted district-wide professional development.
 Ms. Vaughn has been recognized by the National Association for Gifted Children and the Texas Association for Gifted and Talented for her contributions in creating and championing services for gifted students.
 Ms. Vaughn holds a M.Ed. in Curriculum & Instruction and Gifted & Talented from the University of Mississippi, and an Ed.S. in Educational Psychology from the University of Georgia.

 Dr. Jay Jennings